RV Insurance Basics

 Pet Injury Coverage

-If your pet is injured in an accident while riding in your RV, the pet injury coverage can help you pay with medicine, veterinary bills, and even covered for loss or death if the pet is in the RV during the accident from a collision.
+If your pet is injured in an accident while riding in your RV, the pet injury coverage can help you pay with medicine, veterinary bills, and even cover for loss or death if the pet is in the RV during the accident from a collision.
 Insurance providers accept multiple pets for this coverage however many of these insurers will cover only domesticated animals such as cats and dogs.

 Note that pet injury coverage is different from pet insurance coverage.
 Pet injury coverage applies when the pet is injured in a collision while pet insurance coverage applies when the pet is sick or injured but not from a collision.
 Many of those collision and comprehensive insurance policies have a portion of pet injury coverage with no deductibles.